jakobdimou/2420-assignment-1/README.md

 Replace `name-of-key` with a name for your key, and replace `"leave your comment here"` with a comment to help you identify the key later, like your email address or something helpful.

-After running the command, you will be prompted to enter a passphrase.
-This is optional but provides added security, so do as you will.
-But keep in mind you will need to remember this password everytime you use the SSH key.
+After running the command, you will be asked to enter a passphrase.
+This is optional but provides added security.
+Keep in mind you will need to remember this password everytime you use the SSH key.

+> Note: If something went wrong, try going through all the steps again and confirm the steps were followed correctly.

 ## Adding your public SSH key to DigitalOcean